RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `0`
 * `rotationOrigin` - type: NORMALIZED_PAIR
     - Point around which the rating will be rotated.
+    - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0.5 0.5`
 * `gameselector` - type: STRING
     - If more than one gameselector element has been defined, this property makes it possible to state which one to use.
 If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
 If only a single gameselector has been defined, this property is ignored.
 The value of this property must match the `name` attribute value of the gameselector element.
 This property is only needed for the `system` view.
 * `interpolation` - type: STRING
-    - Interpolation method to use when scaling raster images.
+    - Interpolation method to use when scaling the images.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
-This property has no effect if the rating element uses scalable vector graphics (SVG) images.
+The effect of this property is primarily visible for raster graphic images, but it has a limited effect also when using scalable vector graphics (SVG) images, and even more so if rotation is applied.
     - Valid values are `nearest` or `linear`
     - Default is `nearest`
 * `color` - type: COLOR
     - Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
 You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
 * `filledPath` - type: PATH
     - Path to the "filled" rating image.
-Image must be square (width equals height).
+Any aspect ratio is supported.
+Note that there is no explicit padding property, so to add spaces between each icon simply make the image content smaller on the canvas.
+The images should always be centered on the canvas or otherwise the filledPath and unfilledPath textures will not align properly for all rating values.
+Most common file extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
 * `unfilledPath` - type: PATH
     - Path to the "unfilled" rating image.
-Image must be square (width equals height).
+Any aspect ratio is supported.
+Note that there is no explicit padding property, so to add spaces between each icon simply make the image content smaller on the canvas.
+The images should always be centered on the canvas or otherwise the filledPath and unfilledPath textures will not align properly for all rating values.
+Most common file extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+* `overlay` - type: BOOLEAN
+    - Whether to overlay the filledPath image on top of the unfilledPath image.
+If this property is set to false, then the unfilledPath image will only be rendered to the right of the rating value cut position.
+This property is useful for avoiding image aliasing artifacts that could otherwise occur when combining some rating images.
+It can also help with avoiding some inconsistent fade-out animations.
+    - Default is `true`
 * `opacity` - type: FLOAT
     - Controls the level of transparency.
 If set to `0` the element will be disabled.
     - Minimum value is `0` and maximum value is `1`